 Juicing vs Blending

-Juicing vs. Blending: Which Is Better?
+Juicing vs Blending: Which Is Better?

 By Dr. Eric Berg DC

-The most common question I get from everyone is, “which one is better, juicing or blending?”
+The most common question I get from everyone is, “Which one is better, juicing or blending?”
 Both have unique benefits and advantages as well as drawbacks.
-In fact, it might be best for our health to consider a blend/juice approach to the liquid vitamins and minerals we drink to reap maximum health benefits.
+In fact, it might be the best for our health to consider a blend/juice approach to the liquid vitamins and minerals we drink to reap maximum health benefits.

 Let’s look at what makes these both great choices so you can see what the best choice is for you.

-What’s Great About Juicing?
+What’s Great about Juicing?

 Juicing is also great for any individual trying to overcome a debilitating illness.

-Carrot juice, in particular, sounds healthy but is loaded with sugar and very bad for you for this reason.
+Carrot juice, in particular, sounds healthy but is loaded with sugar and is very bad for you for this reason.

-What’s Great About Blending?
+What’s Great about Blending?